SGaniyat/Capstone-Project--Sales-Data/README.md

 The analysis yielded the following quantitative insights;

-Shoes is the highest revenue-generating product, making them a top focus for marketing and stock optimization.
+Shoes is the highest revenue-generating product of N613,388 i.e 29.2% of the total revenue why Hat is the highest selling product of 15,929 Units followed by Shoes of 14,402 Pairs

 The count of sales transactions varied slightly across regions: North: 2,481 transactions East: 2,483 transactions South: 2,480 transactions West: 2,477 transactions Observation: The number of transactions was fairly balanced, with the East region having a marginally higher count.
 This indicates consistent customer engagement across all regions.